apecloud/kubeblocks/docs/user_docs/kubeblocks-for-weaviate/manage-weaviate.md

 :::

 - If your client is inside a K8s cluster, run `kbcli cluster describe weaviate` to get the ClusterIP address of the cluster or the corresponding K8s cluster domain name.
-- If your client is outside the K8s cluster but in the same VPC as the server, run `kbcli cluster expose qdant --enable=true --type=vpc` to get a VPC load balancer address for the database cluster.
+- If your client is outside the K8s cluster but in the same VPC as the server, run `kbcli cluster expose weaviate --enable=true --type=vpc` to get a VPC load balancer address for the database cluster.
-- If your client is outside the VPC, run `kbcli cluster expose qdant --enable=true --type=internet` to open a public network reachable address for the database cluster.
+- If your client is outside the VPC, run `kbcli cluster expose weaviate --enable=true --type=internet` to open a public network reachable address for the database cluster.

 ## Monitor the database